limingchina/nds_tile/README.md

 ## Development

-`NDSTile.py` is developed based on the Java implementation of NDS tiles available at [rondiplomatico/nds-tiles](https://github.com/rondiplomatico/nds-tiles).
+`nds_tile` is developed based on the Java implementation of NDS tiles available at [rondiplomatico/nds-tiles](https://github.com/rondiplomatico/nds-tiles).
 The goal of the Python port is to provide a similar set of functionalities in a language that is widely used for data science and geographic information systems.

 ## Contributing

-Contributions to `NDSTile.py` are welcome!
+Contributions to `nds_tile` are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 Ensure that all code is well-documented and includes appropriate tests.

 ## License